-You could develop your own coded solution to move content over to Office 365, but chances are the time, effort and support that will go into that will be huge when compared to what a third party tool like Sharegate can offer.
+You could develop your own coded solution to move content over to Microsoft 365.
+But chances are the time, effort, and support that will go into that will be huge.

-In this scenario, which isn’t technically a migration scenario per se, we have both environments running, On-Premises and the cloud.
-In this Hybrid mode, the environments are linked.
+In this scenario, which isn’t technically a migration scenario per se, we have both environments running: on-premises and the cloud.
+In this hybrid model, the environments are linked.

-Basically, instead of moving your older content to the Cloud, the idea is to keep running your On-Premises SharePoint and slowly start using Office 365 by creating new Sites there, instead of in the old SharePoint.
+Basically, instead of moving your older content to the cloud, the idea is to keep running your on-premises SharePoint and slowly start using Microsoft 365 by creating new sites there, instead of in the old SharePoint.

 After this connection has been made, users will be able to navigate seamlessly between the two, not realizing when they are in one or the other.